Marker Logo

 Erected by Los Alamos National Laboratory.

 Location.
-35° 52.962′ N, 106° 18.088′ W. Marker is in Los Alamos, New Mexico, in Los Alamos County.
-Marker can be reached from Juniper Street just west of 19th Street.
+Marker has been permanently removed.
+It was located near 35° 52.962′ N, 106° 18.088′ W. Marker was in Los Alamos, New Mexico, in Los Alamos County.
+It could be reached from Juniper Street just west of 19th Street.
 Marker is located along the walkway just north of the Los Alamos Historical Museum.
 Touch for map.
-Marker is at or near this postal address: 2132 Central Avenue, Los Alamos NM 87544, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 2132 Central Avenue, Los Alamos NM 87544, United States of America.

 2. Marker detail: Aerial Photograph, 1946